scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Isolation Domain (ISD)**: SCION ASes are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).

-**Core AS**: Each isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process known as "beaconing".
+**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION autonomous systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
+Each ISD MUST have at least one Core AS.

 **Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
 TRCs also contain ISD-specific policies.